TOAST-DOCS/Compute-Instance/en/terraform-guide.md

 $ terraform plan
 ```

 If a new plan is invalid, correct tf files and repeat the process, and execute the `plan` command.
-Since the `plan` command requires no change of actual TOAST resources, you can check infrastructure changes any time.
+Since the `plan` command requires no change of actual NHN Cloud resources, you can check infrastructure changes any time.

 ### Create Resources